townmath/cisp400-reader/_sources/front-matter/preface.rst

 The goal of this book is to describe the current version of the language in a clear, concise style, supplemented by meaningful activities where appropriate.
+This book is expressly written for students in my course.
+Others may also find it useful.
+Users of this book are expected to be 'beginning-intermediate' programmers.
+You already have a semester of C or C++ completed and want to learn more.

 The goal of this book is **not** to describe every language feature in C++.
 Why?